Google Chrome is one of the most popular browsers in the world, and yet, because we use it so often, we often forget what it can do.

 Save and edit bookmarks

-A quick way to manage your bookmarks is to type Command + D to add a bookmark.
+A quick way to manage your bookmarks is to type Command + D or Ctrl + D to add a bookmark.
 You can also always right-click on a page in the bookmarks bar to edit their titles.
 You even go to Bookmarks > Bookmarks Manager from the Menu bar to manage all your saved sites and folders.

 Quickly switch between tabs